-- 4.2 We will consider any territorial restriction limiting a PSP's ability to operate freely as an acquirer, issuer, or both, within the UK to be a breach of this provision.
-We note that the term 'territorial restrictions' is not defined in the IFR but consider that it may include technical or operational requirements that have this effect. - 4.3 The following is not an exhaustive list, but actions that would be considered to breach this provision include a requirement that means an issuer or acquirer: - may operate in only one part of the UK - may not operate in one or more parts of the UK - is restricted from beginning issuing or acquiring activity in the UK - 4.4 In essence, there may only be a single licence for the UK. - 4.5 This provision applies to three-party schemes operating with licensees (or issuing cards with a co-branding partner or through an agent) and four-party schemes.
+- We will consider any exclusive territory clause or other territorial restriction limiting a PSP's ability to operate freely as an acquirer, issuer, or both, within the EEAUK to be a breach of this provision.
+We note that the term 'territorial restrictions' is not defined in the IFR but consider that it may include technical or operational requirements that have this effect. - 4.3 The following is not an exhaustive list, but actions that would be considered to breach this provision include requirements a requirement that mean means an issuer or acquirer: - may operate in only one Member Statepart of the UK - may not operate in one or more Member States parts of the UK - is restricted from beginning issuing or acquiring activity in a Member Statethe UK - 4.4 In essence, there may only be a single licence for all countries in the EEAUK. - This provision applies to three-party schemes operating with licensees (or issuing cards with a co-branding partner or through an agent) and four-party schemes.